Anthony-Nolan/Atlas/README.md

 #### (c) Further filtering

-Finally, additional filtering is performed on the donors by e.g. registry, donor type.
+Finally, additional filtering is performed on the donors by e.g. donor type.

 This is performed last as fetching all donor information for matches should be avoided as long as possible, as until this point we have only had need of donors p-group information